John F. Sarwark

-Dr. John Francis Sarwark is Martha Washington Foundation Professor of Pediatric Orthopedics at Lurie Children's Hospital; Former Head, Pediatric Orthopedic Surgery, Lurie Children's Hospital; and Professor of Orthopaedic Surgery, Northwestern University's Feinberg School of Medicine in Chicago, Illinois.
+John Francis Sarwark is Martha Washington Foundation professor of pediatric orthopedics at Lurie Children's Hospital, former head of pediatric orthopedic surgery at Lurie Children's Hospital, and professor of orthopedic surgery at Northwestern University's Feinberg School of Medicine in Chicago, Illinois.

 Education

 Sarwark earned his Medical Doctorate at Northwestern University Medical School and is alumnus member of Alpha Omega Alpha medical honor society.
-He completed his residency in Orthopaedic Surgery at Northwestern University Medical School Affiliated Hospitals and completed training as a clinical fellow in pediatric orthopaedics at the Alfred I. duPont Hospital for Children, Wilmington, Delaware.
-Dr. Sarwark received his B.S. degree, Honors Program in Biology 1975, from the University of Illinois.
+He completed his residency in orthopedic surgery at Northwestern University Medical School affiliated hospitals and completed training as a clinical fellow in pediatric orthopaedics at the Alfred I. duPont Hospital for Children, Wilmington, Delaware.
+Sarwark received his B.S. degree, honors program in biology 1975, from the University of Illinois.
 He is recognized leader in the evaluation, management, and research of scoliosis in children.

 Awards and accolades

-Sarwark is active in numerous ongoing leadership activities and committees at Lurie Children's Hospital and NUFSM; including Research Strategic Planning LC; the Department of Orthopaedic Surgery, Feinberg School of Medicine and its Education and Residency Selection Committee, past Medical Faculty Senate Council Member and National Alumni Board Member.
-He is past President, Nathan Smith Davis (Alumni) Club of NUFSM.
-Dr. Sarwark is past Medical Director for the Motion Analysis Center at Children's Memorial Hospital.
+Sarwark is active in numerous ongoing leadership activities and committees at Lurie Children's Hospital and NUFSM, including Research Strategic Planning LC, the Department of Orthopaedic Surgery, Feinberg School of Medicine and its Education and Residency Selection Committee, past Medical Faculty Senate Council member and National Alumni board member.
+He is past president of Nathan Smith Davis (Alumni) Club of NUFSM.
+Sarwark is past medical director for the Motion Analysis Center at Children's Memorial Hospital.
 In 2004, he received the Pathways Awareness Foundation's first Pioneer Award for his work in the early detection of mobility problems in infants.
-Dr. Sarwark received the prestigious Arnold Gold Foundation Humanism in Medicine Award from AAP Leadership at the 2014 AAPNCE, the Foundation Award 'honors a medical school faculty physician who exemplifies the qualities of a caring and compassionate mentor in the teaching and advising of medical students...the goal of the award is to emphasize, reinforce and enhance the importance of humanistic qualities among medical students and faculty.'
-Dr. Sarwark received the 20th Annual Distinguished Service Award, AAP Section on Orthopaedics, 2015 National Conference and Exhibition, Saturday, October 24, 2015—Washington, DC.
+Sarwark received the prestigious Arnold Gold Foundation Humanism in Medicine Award from AAP Leadership at the 2014 AAPNCE.
+Sarwark received the 20th Annual Distinguished Service Award of the AAP Section on Orthopaedics.